Is a Gas or Electric Stove Better?

 Other Considerations: Indoor Air Quality and Home Value

 Research shows gas stoves emit nitrogen dioxide and harmful volatile organic compounds (VOCs), reducing indoor air quality.
 During a 2019 observational study, researchers found that kids living in homes with gas stoves are 42% more likely to have asthma.
-Other data show increased levels of nitrogen oxides, carbon monoxide, and a known carcinogen, formaldehyde.
+Other data show increased levels of nitrogen oxides, carbon monoxide, and formaldehyde, a known carcinogen.

-Always use an exhaust fan when preparing food on a stovetop, and keep your kitchen well-ventilated.
+Always use an exhaust fan when cooking on the stovetop, and keep your kitchen well-ventilated.

 Do Homebuyers Prefer Gas or Electric Stoves?